junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 I see danger.
 And I see pain.
 The bright light in his soul, never more blinding.

-Why is the word "tear" both the sad salty sea water, and the broken wound that never really heals?
+Why is the word "tear" both the sad salty water like sea, and the broken wound that never really heals?
 Because they're, really, the very same thing.

-I see the way out, and I see the way to keep Dean safe.
-The crossroads.
+A doorway opens in two directions: one way out, the other to keep Dean safe.

+A crossroad.

 Think carefully, choose wisely.